chicio/chicio.github.io/_posts/2020-06-02-dynamic-imports-webpack-chunks.md

 export { scene3D }
 ```

-This is all we need to code split our codebase and lazy load modules only when they are needed.
+This is all I need to code split my codebase and lazy load modules only when they are needed.
 Let's see the code above in action.
 If I try to access the homepage of this website from a desktop/laptop computer I will see the threejs scene and in the network inspector the `scene-threejs` chunk is loaded.
 On important thing to note is that Webpack has created two chunk.
 One is our module (the one with the name `scene-threejs`).
-The second one that starts with the `vendor` keyword contains all the third party dependecy.
+The second one that starts with the `vendor` keyword contains all the third party dependencies.
 Yes, you understood right: Webpack extract automatically the third party dependencies from you chunk module in separated files.

 {% include blog-lazy-image.html description="webpack chunk desktop" width="1200" height="710" src="/assets/images/posts/webpack-chunk-desktop.jpg" %}